Easy Bible History Quiz with Answers.

 Which translation of the Hebrew Bible is the most well-known Greek translation?

-The most famous Greek translation of the Bible is the Septuagint.
+The most famous and well-known Greek translation is the Septuagint.

 It is believed that 72 translators worked on this translation at the insistence of King Ptolemy of Egypt in the 3rd century BCE.